pefreeman/36-290/PROJECT_DATASETS/README.md

 14 Jul 2020: Moved the 2019 project datasets to EXAMPLE_DATASETS.
 New project
 datasets will be added over time.

-26 Aug 2020: Added SPIDERS_MASS dataset.
+26 Aug 2020: Added SPIDERS_MASS and ROSAT_CLASSIFY datasets.